 Co-authored with Dave Headlam.
 Grove Music Online, 2013.

 “Constraint Systems in Brian Ferneyhough’s Third String Quartet.”

 Tracking the Creative Process in Music, October 10, 2013 (Université de Montréal).

-Forthcoming in The Process of Music Composition from the 19th to the 20th Century, ed.
-Jonathan Goldman and Nicolas Donin.
+In Text and Beyond: The Process of Music Composition from the 19th to the 20th Century, ed.
+Jonathan Goldman, 271-88.

 review: György Ligeti: Of foreign lands and strange sounds, ed.
 Louise Duchesneau and Wolfgang Marx.